Greenland Strategic Assets Network

 Critical Materials

 “Minerals” become “materials” through processing, logistics, offtake structures, and regulatory constraints.
-This section is focused on midstream relevance and supply-chain logic where public sources allow.
+This section focuses on midstream relevance and supply-chain logic where public sources allow.

 The 17 Rare Earth Elements (REE)

 In geology and supply-chain reporting, “rare earth elements” refers to a standard set of 17 metals: the 15 lanthanoids (La–Lu) plus scandium (Sc) and yttrium (Y).
-Greenland projects and official geology publications typically report REE distributions using this standard set, while the economic mix (which elements dominate) can differ significantly by deposit.
+Greenland publications typically report REE distributions using this standard set; economic mixes differ by deposit.

 Standard REE list (IUPAC names)